brgonzlez/panchronos/README.md

 **Overriding parameters from the command line**

 You can override any parameter directly from the terminal by prefixing it with `--`.
-Values provided this way take precedence over those defined in the `nextflow.config` file:
+Values provided this way take precedence over those defined in `nextflow.config`:

 >`nextflow run main.nf --data /new/path/ --panaroo_alignment_type core -resume`

 In this example, the values `/new/path/` and `core` will be used instead of the corresponding entries in `nextflow.config`.

-Whenever the workflow starts, `panchronos` prints a summary of all parameters used for the current run.
+When the workflow starts, `panchronos` prints a summary of all parameters used for the current run.
 This allows you to quickly verify that your settings are being applied correctly.

 # 6/ Output
 As the workflow runs, the `--output` directory will begin to populate with results.
-Files are written as soon as they are generated and are automatically organized into structured subdirectories, making it easy to track each stage of the analysis.
+Files are written as soon as they are generated and automatically organized into structured subdirectories, making it easy to track each stage of the analysis.

 | Folder | Description | Format |
 | :--- | :--- | :---: |